 The Unfinished Business of the ACA

-This year, the Affordable Care Act (ACA) celebrated its 10th anniversary.
-While we join our peers in applauding this bedrock legislation ensuring greater access to healthcare for all, we know there’s still unfinished business to attend to: interoperability.
+Eleven years ago, on March 23, 2010, President Barack Obama signed the Affordable Care Act (ACA) into law.
+While we join our peers in applauding the tenth anniversary of this bedrock legislation ensuring greater access to healthcare for all, we know there’s still unfinished business to attend to: interoperability.

 Interoperable systems need to be intentionally designed from the outset—a truly interoperable system will streamline enrollment and eligibility processes.
 Interoperability will be built into the digital tools, written into policies, and enacted via procedures that agencies use.
 Put simply, if interoperability is achieved, one application will determine your eligibility for many programs and initiate enrollment when appropriate.
 Currently, when a person logs into the health care exchange system, their eligibility for either subsidized private insurance exchanges or Medicaid is determined.
 In an interoperable ACA, if they are determined eligible for Medicaid, their eligibility for SNAP (food assistance), WIC, TANF, and other support programs would also be completed.
 Once a person is deemed eligible for a program, the system will initiate enrollment.

 Why now?
 Because it’s possible, and it’s sorely needed.